About Me

 Recent Works

-Please check out the Publications tab for our recent paper on the unique continuation problem enriched by population data.
+Please check out the Publications tab for our paper on the unique continuation problem enriched by population data.
+Our recent pre-print on accelerating the Stein Variational Gradient Descent (SVGD) can be found here.

 Current Work

-We are working on model correction and parameter estimation for cardiovascular applications.
+At the moment, we are working on population-informed model correction and parameter estimation problems.